pygame-community/pygame-ce/docs/reST/ref/draw.rst

    :type color: Color or string (for :doc:`color_list`) or int or tuple(int, int, int, [int])
    :param Rect rect: rectangle to indicate the position and dimensions of the
       ellipse, the ellipse will be centered inside the rectangle and bounded by it.
-Negative dimension and position values smaller than negated dimension are deprecated, and will raise an exception in future versions on pygame-ce.
+Negative rect dimension values are deprecated, and will raise an exception in a future versions on pygame-ce.
    :param int width: (optional) used for line thickness or to indicate that
       the ellipse is to be filled (not to be confused with the width value of the ``rect`` parameter)